thiyangt/rworkbook/docs/01-intro.md

   (c) Assign all values grater than 0.5 to 1 and all values less than 0.5 to 0.

   (d) Recode the 0 values to "MALE" and others to "FEMALE"

+## Application of vectors

+We are in the midst of a medical crisis!
+The deadly coronavirus  has infected 1 million people worldwide and is now spreading across the globe at an alarming rate.
+World Health Organization (WHO) alerted the world about the Novel Coronavirus(2019-nCoV) in January, 2020.
+After issuance of the global alert, a formal reporting of Corona cases was put in place, and WHO published daily reports on the number of cases on their website [here](https://www.who.int/emergencies/diseases/novel-coronavirus-2019/situation-reports).
+Use WHO: Situation Report-21 for this question.
+Situation Report - 21 is available [here](https://www.who.int/docs/default-source/coronaviruse/situation-reports/20200210-sitrep-21-ncov.pdf?sfvrsn=947679ef_2).

+Table 1 reports the confirmed cases of 2019-nCoV reported by provinces, regions and cities in China.

+i) Enter confirmed cases in table 1 to a vector.

+ii) Name the elements by province/regions/cities in China.

+iii) Write R codes to answer the following questions.

+      (a) Which province/region/city has the highest number of confirmed cases?

+      (b) Number of confirmed cases reported in Hebei, China.

+      (c) Total number of confirmed cases reported in China

+      (d) Number of cases reported in the capital of China

+      (c) Number of cases reported in Inner Mongolia